FlorianBerthold/POE-Stash-indexer-NG/README.md

 ## Ubuntu
 On Ubuntu, install the following packages using `apt-get install libcurl4-gnutls-dev libcurlpp-dev libmysqlcppconn-dev`.
 You may have to edit your MySQL configuration file (**my.cnf**) to authorize the LOAD DATA INFILE statement.
 Next, download [RapidJSON](http://rapidjson.org/) and copy the content of `include` to `/usr/local/include`.

+## Debian
+On Debian Stretch, you need to have Debian-Backports enabled.
+Install the following packages using `apt install libcurl4-gnutls-dev libcurl3 libmysqlcppconn-dev rapidjson-dev`.
+You may have to edit your MySQL configuration file (**my.cnf**) to authorize the LOAD DATA INFILE statement.

 # Compilation and setup

 When all dependencies have been installed, open up a terminal and change directory to the indexer one and type `make` to generate the binary.
 If all dependencies have been found, the code should now be compiled.
 Import the **schema.sql** DB scheme in your MySQL installation.
 The last step is to edit the **config.cfg** file to put the right credentials in.